Seeed-Studio/wiki-documents/docs/Sensor/SenseCAP/Industrial-IoT-SenseCAP-Introduction.md

 - [SenseCAP Industrial Sensor](/SenseCAP_Sensor_Intro)
 - [SenseCAP Data Logger](/SenseCAP_Data_Logger_Intro)

+## ✨ Contributor Project

+- We have a task list for updating this page, which is categorized under our [contributor project](https://github.com/orgs/Seeed-Studio/projects/6/views/1?pane=issue&itemId=30957479), as we are dedicated to enhancing the user experience and providing better support through the development of our wiki platform.
+- [Your contribution to this page](https://github.com/orgs/Seeed-Studio/projects/6/views/1?pane=issue&itemId=33960915) is essential to us!
+We really value your input and would greatly appreciate your assistance in generating ideas.

 ## Hardware Products

 All Seeed IIoT hardware products are designed with industry standards, IP66 rated, and encapsulated in UV-resistant materials to ensure great robustness.
 They are suitable to be deployed in outdoor scenarios with severe conditions.